eworm-de/mpd-notification/README.md

 This will place an executable at `/usr/bin/mpd-notification`, documentation can be found in `/usr/share/doc/mpd-notification/`.
-Additionally a desktop file is installed to `/etc/xdg/autostart/`, this automatically starts the program when logged in to a desktop environment.
+Additionally a systemd unit file is installed to `/usr/lib/systemd/user/`.

 Usage
 -----

-Just run `mpd-notification` after installation or re-login to desktop environment for autostart.
+Just run `mpd-notification` to run it once.
+A systemd user service can be started and/or enabled with `systemctl --user start mpd-notification` or `systemctl --user enable mpd-notification`.

 `mpd-notification` accepts some arguments: